vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/pages/vtex-io-documentation-best-practices-for-associating-a-custom-page-with-a-content-type.md

 ## Before you begin

-Make sure you have created a new page following the guide [Creating a new custom page](https://developers.vtex.com/docs/guides/vtex-io-documentation-creating-a-new-custom-page).
+Ensure you have created a new page following the guide [Creating a new custom page](https://developers.vtex.com/docs/guides/vtex-io-documentation-creating-a-new-custom-page).

 ## URL guidelines